alibaba/nacos/CONTRIBUTING.md

 ### Code review guidance

-Our PMC will rotate reviewing the code to make sure all the PR will be reviewed timely and by at least one committer.
+Our PMC will rotate reviewing the code to make sure all the PR will be reviewed timely and by at least one committer before merge.
 If we aren't doing our job (sometimes we drop things).
 And as always, we welcome volunteers for code review.

 Some principles: